 Virtual environmental law interns can expect to assist NGOs with writing reports, preparing legal documents and writing website content to raise public awareness.
 This material will be used to combat environmental crimes or develop management and conservation strategies to protect the environment.

-Law & International Relations interns learn from a qualified and experienced supervisor, and can be involved in:
+Environmental Law interns learn from a qualified and experienced supervisor, and can be involved in:

 Preparing legal documents